varunkumardev/amitmerchant1990.github.io/_posts/2019-8-13-better-error-handling-core-functions-using-safe-php.md

 $foobar = json_decode($content);
 ```

 As you can see, the code is now more readable and robust at the same time.
-You don't have to handle errors/exception yourself anymore.And that's what this package's main purpose is.
+You don't have to handle errors/exception yourself anymore.
+And that's what this package's main purpose is.

 ## Installing Safe PHP